kodonnel/batch-funds-loader/README.md

 Both accepted and not accepted loads apply for the following requirement:
 If a load ID is observed more than once for a particular user, all but the first instance can be ignored.

+If a load could not be processed for some reason, it will not be accepted.

 ## Testing

     $ make test